 Although at times I found it hard to navigate the grasslands, following the signposts and occasionally referencing my map kept me on track.
-I also wasn’t shy about asking the locals for help when I got lost.
+I also wasn’t shy about asking the friendly locals for help when I got lost.

-The Views from Cleeve Hill
+Views from Cleeve Hill in Cheltenham

 One of the most strenuous parts of the hike was getting to the first plateau.
-The terrain was very steep but I made it to the peak with moderate effort.
+The terrain was steep but I made it to the peak with moderate effort.

 Past the hills, I could see the entire town of Cheltenham along the horizon.
 Since Cleeve Hill is the highest point of Cotswold Way, I also had clear views of Brockhampton (a small village east of Cheltenham) and Wales!

 Despite spending a lot of time admiring the views, I also spent an equal amount of time watching my feet.
 One careless move meant stepping in a mushy pile of dung.
-Although I didn’t get to see any sheep, I did however spot grazing cows and lots of friendly dogs.
+Although I didn’t get to see any sheep, I did, however, spot grazing cows and lots of friendly dogs.

 Most benches were wet but who cares when the views look this good.

 No outdoor adventure would be complete without a mishap, right?

 About an hour into the hike, I must have gotten too close to a poisonous plant because my hands started to sting and burn.
 Within a few minutes, white blotches started to appear on my hands and I started to freak out.

 Of course in a state of panic, I ran to Twitter.
 I frantically tweeted about my condition and a few friends mentioned that this was nothing to fret over.
 I had a case of “stinging nettles”.
 The cure was finding dock leaves nearby.